 - Brought up in song in Lady and the Tramp:

 He's a tramp

 Yes, even I have got it really bad...

 - In Jimmy Neutron: Boy Genius, Cindy has the hots for local skateboarder Nick Dean...that is, until he encounters Poultra and Screams Like a Little Girl.

-- In the Wonder Woman film, Steve suspects this with Hippolyta and Ares.
+- In Wonder Woman (2009), Steve suspects this with Hippolyta and Ares.
 Hard to get badder than the God of War.

 - Gender-Flipped in Hercules.
 The titular hero is sweet, innocent, Adorkable, and head over heels for the sexy, sarcastic, jaded Anti Villainess Megara.
 The feeling turns out to be quite mutual, and Love Redeems in its classic form kicks in.
 Definitely something different, especially for a Disney movie.